838 lines

 |

-Only capitalize the very first letter of tags, i.e. favor
+Only capitalize the very first letter of the trailer, i.e. favor

 |